lennartwallentin/feature_selection_functions/README.md

 NOTE: For these functions I use AUC-score as the performance metric to compare the classifier and the number of features to keep, but that could easily be replaced by a F1-score, True Negative Rate, Accuracy, Precision, Recall etc.

-This is the structure of the project:
+This is the structure of the project 'feature_selection_lennart_wallentin.ipynb':
 1. Interpretable Feature Selection
 2. Automated Feature Selection